Clonidine Addiction Rehab Treatment Options

 Clonidine can be beneficial for addiction detox as there is no “high” association.
 Users taking clonidine will not experience any type of high; it simply helps reduce the effects on the nervous system that occur throughout the detox process.

-Learn more about detoxing from drugs and treatment or find out about addiction on the Zinnia Healing website by clicking here.
+Learn more about detoxing from drugs and treatment or find out about addiction on the Zinnia Health website by clicking here.

 Clonidine and Its Potential for Abuse